 Surfboards were pinned to the wall, a reminder that this coastal town was a surfer hot-spot.
 Pieces of driftwood-turned-placards lined the walls.
 As I write this I’m trying to remember the aphorisms hand-painted onto their surface.
 I can recall just one—“What happens in Manzanita stays in Manzinita.”
 I wish I could keep this silent beach town a secret, but those oysters must be enjoyed by many.

-Tillamook Coast is often known for it’s couples’ weekends, or family vacations to the Cheese Factory.
+Tillamook Coast is often known for its couples’ weekends or family vacations to the Cheese Factory.
 But don’t miss out on Oregon’s natural beauty if you find yourself there traveling solo.
-It’s the perfect getaway for a solo adventurer who seeks nothing more than unspoiled coastline, good food, and real people.
+It’s the perfect getaway for a solo adventurer who seeks nothing more than an unspoiled coastline, good food, and the kindness of helpful strangers.